In this article (clickable table of contents):

 We deserve the opportunity to learn about how our bodies work so we can harness their unique advantages, and start seeing them as something to navigate – not something to fear.
 When I learned how all this works, it was a joy to begin to practice and I felt the impacts quickly.

-Part 1: Your reproductive years
+Part 1: Your cycling years

 Let’s start by understanding how our natural cycle looks, and considering the length of each of your phases.